noacs-io/audit-filters-ofi-performance/Study-plan.md

 ## Quality improvement ##

 In order to minimize furthermore foresee such errors, Quality improvement (QI) programs have been established by the World Health Organisation (WHO) and the International Association for Trauma Surgery and Intensive Care (IATSIC).
 These programs have become a core part of the trauma process and its development all around the world.
-They have shown great results in reducing mortality. [@O'Reilly2013Opportunities] showed that implementation of quality improvement systems was associated with a reduction in mortality.

 QI programs consist of a set of recommended techniques that seek to enable discussion and analysis of the trauma process in order to take corrective measures for future success.
 Without conversing, little change ought to happen, which is why morbidity and mortality conferences (M&M), also known as "death and complications conferences", are a central part of QI techniques.
 It is however a method which has been around in the healthcare community since 1904, the year that  Dr. Ernest Amory Codman brought forward the importance of physician accountability in healthcare settings.
 Since then M&M has made itself deeply rooted in universal healthcare and developed into an established framework of crucial components of anonymity, a focus on specific adverse events, realising flawed approaches, critical analysis and lastly the effort to change and practice that change. [@Alexander2016Morbidity]

+They have shown great results in reducing mortality. [@O'Reilly2013Opportunities]

 ### Morbidity and mortality conferences ###